genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 ?
 Application Version 1.0.0-SNAPSHOT
 ```

-Press **Enter** and you should be greeted by a message saying that the application was created successfully.
+Press **Enter**.
+Unless there are any errors, you will be greeted by a message saying that the application was created successfully.

 Open the project in IntelliJ to start building.
 But note - it takes a few minutes to set up the folder structure, so be patient.